 In February 2018, the Government of Canada proposed new regulations under the Fisheries Act relating to coal mining effluent.
 While these regulations are still in development, they could impose significant costs and operating limitations on our steelmaking coal operations.
-In the absence of these new regulations, our coal mining activities cannot be conducted in compliance with the Fisheries Act and we may face significant liability as a result.
+In the absence of these new regulations, the Fisheries Act does not contain any mechanisms to authorize non-point source discharges from our coal mines.
 There can be no assurance that the new regulations will completely remedy this situation.

 In 2019, the Canadian Impact Assessment Act came into force with significant changes to the federal government's current environmental assessment and regulatory processes for resource development projects.
 While the new legislation does not affect Teck's projects that are already in regulatory approval processes it will apply to new projects which meet certain criteria.
+For example, the federal government announced in 2020 that our Fording River Extension Project (formerly named Castle Project) required a federal review under the new Impact Assessment Act.
 Similarly in 2019, the British Columbia government reformed the province's environmental assessment process for resource projects, introducing significant new changes into the environmental assessment process for industrial and resource projects in British Columbia including new rules surrounding project notifications, early engagement and increased public participation, along with new timelines dictating when certain steps must be taken throughout the environmental assessment process.
 These changes and any other new legislation may affect our ability to obtain or renew permits for our operations and projects in an efficient and cost-effective manner or at all.

-In addition, the Government of British Columbia has recently introduced legislation to implement the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) in British Columbia.
+In addition, in 2019 the Government of British Columbia passed the Declaration of the Rights of Indigenous Peoples Act, to implement the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) in British Columbia.
 The legislation commits to a systematic review of the province's laws with respect to UNDRIP, while also encouraging new agreements with Indigenous nations that are intended to address outstanding governance questions around the nature of Indigenous rights and title interests in B.C.
 While the potential risks of this legislation remain to be determined they could be significant, particularly with respect to Teck's permitting efforts.
+The Canadian federal government has announced its intention to enact similar legislation.